Lifting statistical structures: Contrast functions

-Let $M$ be a manifold and $X$ be a vector field on $M$.
+A very useful method of constructing statistical manifolds is that by means of contrast functions \cite{Blesild1991,Ciaglia2017,Ciaglia2018,Ciaglia2019,Euguchi1985,Euguchi1992}, which are also called \emph{potentials, divergences, yokes}, etc. Let $M$ be a manifold and $X$ be a vector field on $M$.
 Denote with $^1\!X$ (resp., $^2\!X$) the vector field on $M\ti M$ which is $X$ on the left factor (resp., on the right factor).
-In coordinates, if $(z^i)$ are coordinates on $M$ and $(x^i)$, $(y^i)$ denote te same coordinates on the first and the second factor, we have
+In coordinates, if $(z^i)$ are coordinates on $M$ and $(x^i)$, $(y^i)$ denote the same coordinates on the first and the second factor, we have

 Note that the vector fields $^1\!X$ and $^2Y$ commute for all $X,Y$.
 It will be convenient to use the notation